Skip advert

 Best cars

 The appeal of a fast estate doesn’t need a great deal of explanation.
-In the same way a hot hatchback is fairly easy to understand, the high-performance wagon combines ability with practicality, often to an even greater degree.
-Add to this a certain level of discretion depending on the model, and more recently crushing all-weather capability, and they generally appeal as the ultimate do-all performance car solution.
+In the same way a hot hatchback is fairly easy to understand, the high-performance wagon combines speed and fun with practicality, often to an even greater degree.
+Add to this a certain level of discretion depending on the model, and often crushing all-weather capability, and they’re pretty much the ultimate do-all performance car solution.

 Advertisement - Article continues below

-There has been a distinct upswing in the popularity of performance crossovers and SUVs, but for the discerning buyer they can’t compare to a fast estate.
+The popularity of performance crossovers and SUVs is undeniable, but for the discerning buyer they can’t compare to a fast estate.
 An estate’s lower centre of gravity benefits handling (and often ride quality, given taller vehicles often use firmer set-ups to maintain their dynamics), while the lower profile, smaller frontal area and lower weight benefit both performance and efficiency.

 Read on to find out which fast estates are the best of the current crop.